Project Synopses

 2. What do you think the impact of your project and its topic is almost three years later?

-From a personal point of view, the market is no one near as negative as I thought it was going to be.
+From a personal point of view, the market is nowhere near as negative as I thought it was going to be.
 Overall things are pretty much back to normal, particularly in the built environment.
 Just on a flexible basis.
 I do often think back to the interviews I did with clients and look at how they’ve changed or transitioned.

 My supervisor, Graeme Whitehall, was really helpful in guiding me throughout the process and suggesting areas that I needed to look at.
 The process was a lot more manageable than I originally thought it would be.
 Of course, at the time I found it intense but looking back I really enjoyed the whole experience.